puzhizhi/findiff/README.md

 ## What about the old API?

 The release versions of *findiff* before version 1.0.0 had a different API than the one presented here.
 However, the old API can still be used.
-It is available in the `findiff.legacy` subpackage now.
-For example:
+Calling the old API will report a deprecation warning which can be silenced by setting `findiff.__deprecation_warning__ = False`.

 ```
 from findiff.legacy import FinDiff